JustOpenSource/fatalshootings/README.md

 ##Install and Start MongoDB##

-Install it and added the bin to your paths.
+Install it and add the bin to your paths.
 Confirm that it worked by running:

 ```
 $ mongo